Clinical Trial Proposal

 Scientific Rationale

 The Energy Score is a mechanistic estimate built from age, mutation context, graph burden, phenotype burden, patient-state burden, interventions, and optionally labs.
 The Measured Function Score is an observed output score built from actual performance and symptom burden.
-In theory, if the mechanistic model is capturing real biologic reserve, it should correlate with observed performance and patient-reported fatigue.
+In theory, if the mechanistic model is capturing real biologic reserve, it should rise and fall with observed performance and patient-reported fatigue inside the same individual, not just show a weak average association across different people.

 This trial treats the Measured Function Score as a pragmatic external anchor.
-It is not a gold standard for mitochondrial function, but it is a low-cost, repeatable, clinically interpretable output bundle.
-If the two scores correlate moderately well, that would support convergent validity.
+It is not a gold standard for mitochondrial function, but it is a low-cost, repeatable, home-friendly output bundle.
+If the two scores track moderately well within a person, that supports the idea that the model can be used for self-monitoring.
+If they also correlate across the cohort, that strengthens the broader validity claim.
 If they diverge, that tells you where the model may need recalibration or where observed function may be influenced by factors the graph does not yet capture.

-The core scientific idea is not that the model should perfectly replace clinical performance testing.
-It is that a mechanistic network score should show measurable convergence with objective and semi-objective function if it is modeling something biologically real.
+The core scientific idea is not that the model should perfectly replace clinic-based testing.
+It is that a mechanistic network score should be useful for repeat home tracking and should show measurable convergence with objective and semi-objective function if it is modeling something biologically real.

 Design